Women in government: Work-life balance

-Family duties and family forming cause significant delays in aspiring women's political careers.
 While campaigning in the 2018 United States House of Representatives elections in New York, Democratic primary candidate Liuba Grechen Shirley used campaign funds to pay a caregiver for her two young children.
 The FEC ruled that federal candidates can use campaign funds to pay for child care costs that result from time spent running for office.
 Grechen Shirley became the first woman in history to receive approval to spend campaign funds on child care.